evanmunro/dhlvm/README.md

 ### A Dynamic Hierarchical Latent Class Model for Categorical and Mixed Survey Data

-The package contains static and dynamic versions of the hierarchical latent class model describe in Munro and Ng 2019.
+The package contains code to estimate and analyze LDA-S and LDA-DS models, which are bayesian hierarchical latent variable models for analyzing categorical survey data.

 Installation is through the R package `devtools`: